b0r3dd3v/mangadex-fs/README.md

 ### Notes

--   You need to have FUSE installed, and its kernel module loaded: `modprobe fuse`.
+-   **You need to have FUSE installed, and its kernel module loaded**: `modprobe fuse`.
+-   Tested on [Artix Linux](https://artixlinux.org/), but should work on any Linux.
 -   This version doesn't support any sort of API throttling/debouncing.
 For now.
 -   Since fetching only the chapter page image size no longer works (`curl -I image_url` returns `405`), every time your system issues a `readdir` call (basically `ls`) on a chapter directory, every image gets fetched in its entirety.
 You can imagine it can take some time.
 Also MangaDex servers get buried in requests.

     So if you're calling `tree` on the mountpoint directory, you are basically asking for an IP ban.

-    The `readdir` can also happen if you're using some fancy command line shells (`fish` for example), even if you are not in the chapter directory.
+    The `readdir` can also happen if you're using some fancy command line shells (`fish` for example), even if you are not in the chapter directory, so be wary of this.
--   API responses are cached, and there is no command for fetching updates currently.
--   ```sh
-    cd <mountpoint>/<manga>/<chapter>
-    feh --image-bg "black" -Z -. -d -S filename --version-sort
-    ```

-    creates a good reader.
-Obviously you need to have [`feh`](https://github.com/derf/feh) installed.
 -   You can enable logging by setting `RUST_LOG` environment variable.
 More [here](https://docs.rs/env_logger/0.7.0/env_logger/).
 -   If you encounter a `socket error: Address already in use (os error 98)`, it means the socket file is still present in the runtime directory, you can remove it with `rm $XDG_RUNTIME_DIR/mangadex-fs/mangadex-fsd.sock`.
 -   You can place a configuration file in `$XDG_CONFIG_HOME/mangadex-fs/config.toml`.
 It can be only provided with the socket file path and mountpoint for now, so it's mostly useless: